ITMax2026/Active-Directory-Lab/12 - Hybrid Identity using Mircosoft Entra Connect/README.md

 *   The recommended Microsoft Entra ID hybrid sign-in method.
 Actual passwords are never sent to the cloud; a hash of the password is synchronized.

 ### **Clean Sync**
-*   Only the user/group populated `DemoCorp` Organizational Unit (OU) is synced, keeping the cloud environment clean and secure.
+*   Only the `DemoCorp` Organizational Unit (OU) is synced, keeping the cloud environment clean and secure.

 ---